scarletquasar/MelonRuntime/README.md

 # 🍈 MelonJS
-MelonJS is a .NET based dynamic JavaScript runtime made in C# and based in [Jint](https://github.com/sebastienros/jint) and [CLI.NET](https://github.com/EternalQuasar0206/Cli.NET).
+MelonJS is a dynamic, easy-to-use JavaScript runtime focused in experiments and data handling.
 Currently in development.

 - Check the [documentation](https://github.com/MelonRuntime/MelonJS.Docs).